WHO I AM

 Two days later, something similar happened in real life.

 A man on a scooter was struck by a car right in front of me.
 The driver was in shock, overwhelmed, trying to call for help.
-I walked over and sat down beside him.
+I walked over and sat beside the man on the ground.

 There was blood.
 He drifted in and out.
 At times his eyes opened and met mine.
 I held his hand.
 I spoke to him quietly, keeping my voice steady.
 The whole scene was very peaceful.